number571/hidden-public-keys/README.md

 ## List of public keys in the «[Hidden Lake](https://github.com/number571/hidden-lake)» anonymous network

 > [!WARNING]
 > Don't trust just one list of public key sources (including this one)!
-Post your public key on social networks or forums to reduce the likelihood of successful substitution of public keys when cooperating with services.
+Post your public key on social networks or forums to reduce the likelihood of successful substitution of public keys with the cooperation of several services.

 You can get a public key from the [HLS](https://github.com/number571/hidden-lake/tree/develop/cmd/hls) application by executing the following request:
 ```bash